 Throughout the year, the AHA comments on a vast number of proposed and interim final rules put forth by the federal regulatory agencies.
 In addition, AHA communicates with federal legislators to convey the hospital field's position on potential legislative changes that would impact patients and patient care.
 Below are the most recent letters from the AHA to these bodies.

-AHA letter to Representative Terri Sewell expressing support for the the Resident Physician Shortage Reduction Act of 2019 (H.R.
-1763).
+AHA letter to Representative Brad Schneider expressing support for legislation, H.R.
+2439, the Opioid Workforce Act of 2019,